Semmy Schilt

-Sem "Semmy" Schilt ([ˈsɛmi ˈsxɪlt]; born 27 October 1973) is a Dutch former kickboxer, Ashihara karateka and mixed martial artist.
-He stands 212 cm and weighs 171 kg.
+Sem "Semmy" Schilt ([ˈsɛmi ˈsxɪlt]; born 27 October 1973) is a Dutch actor and former kickboxer, karateka and mixed martial artist.
 Schilt holds the distinction of being the only kickboxer to have won 5 major heavyweight tournaments, being a four-time K-1 World Grand Prix Champion and one time Glory Heavyweight Grand Slam Champion.
 He also held the K-1 Super Heavyweight Championship and the Glory Heavyweight Championship titles.
 He is the only fighter in K-1 history to win the world championship three times in a row, and also shares the record with Ernesto Hoost for most Grands Prix won, with four.

 Schilt began his professional career in 1996 as a mixed martial artist competing in Pancrase, where he is a former Openweight King Of Pancrase.
 He has also competed in Pride Fighting Championship and the UFC.
 Schilt is one of the most decorated heavyweight kickboxers in history, having won five major tournaments.
 He is widely regarded as one of the division's all-time greats.

 Background

-Schilt began practicing Kyokushin kaikan at 8 as both of his parents were practitioners.
-He later switched to Ashihara kaikan at 12 and earned the rank of black belt at the age of 18.
+Schilt began practicing Kyokushin Kaikan at 8 as both of his parents were practitioners.
+He later switched to Ashihara Kaikan at 12 and earned the rank of Black Belt at the age of 18.
+Schilt would also cross train in Kickboxing, Judo, and Submission Wrestling.